If you’ve been injured on the job in North Carolina, you might be wondering what kind of workers’ comp settlement you could receive.

 - Temporary Partial Disability (TPD) – Paid when you can work with restrictions but earn less than before

-- Permanent Partial Disability (PPD) – Paid based on the impairment rating to the body part affected and as assigned by a medical provider
+- Permanent Partial Disability (PPD) – Paid based on the impairment rating assigned to the affected body part

-- Permanent Total Disability (PTD) – Paid in rare cases where you cannot work in any capacity because of spinal paralysis, loss of multiple limbs, a traumatic brain injury, or severe burns covering at least a third of your body
+- Permanent Total Disability (PTD) – Paid in rare cases where you cannot work in any capacity due to spinal paralysis, loss of multiple limbs, traumatic brain injury, or severe burns covering at least a third of your body

 3. Vocational Rehabilitation

-The following factors have the most significant impact on settlement values:
+The following factors have the most significant impact on what your workers’ comp settlement will be worth:

 The Severity and Permanence of Your Injury